reactivecore01/evestoneart.com/README.md

 ## User Stories Sprint Backlog

 ## Completed User Stories
+- Added instructions to click on photos: Click on photos to enlarge and view details.
+Press arrows to see next detail.
+- Fix typo in name, changed Iris to Iryna
 - Change Eve Stone Art in main banner in all caps (EVE STONE ART)
 - Correction, section title: Works Sold